karelnagel/denograd/README.md

-# Denograd - A Modern ML Library for JavaScript and TypeScript
+# jsgrad - A Modern ML Library for JavaScript and TypeScript

-Denograd is a rewrite of [tinygrad](https://tinygrad.org/) in TypeScript.
+jsgrad is a rewrite of [tinygrad](https://tinygrad.org/) in TypeScript.
 JS ecosystem is very large, but it didn't have a good ML library for model inference and **training**.
 Since tinygrad doesn't use any external python libraries, has potential to be the fastest way to run models, is quite simple compared to others and supports many runtimes, I decided to rewrite it in TS to get the same experience in browser and in deno/node/bun.

-Why you should use Denograd?
+Why you should use jsgrad?

 - 0 dependencies
 - will be fast (not yet)